The History of Flatbreads

 - Heat a 6- or 7-inch crepe pan (or other flat-bottomed saute pan) over medium heat.
-Pour in about 1/4 teaspoon canola oil and swirl to coat the surface.
-When the pan is sizzling (test with a few drops of water), stir batter thoroughly.
-Then pour about 2 tablespoons of the batter into the pan all at once; quickly tilt the pan so batter flows over the entire flat surface.
-Cook until the surface of the crepe feels dry and edges are lightly browned.
-Turn crepe over and cook until lightly browned on the other side.
+Pour in about 1/4 teaspoon of canola oil and swirl to coat the surface.
+When the pan is sizzling (test with a few drops of water), stir the batter thoroughly.
+Then pour about 2 tablespoons of the batter into the pan all at once; quickly tilt the pan so the batter flows over the entire flat surface.
+Cook until the surface of the crepe feels dry and the edges are lightly browned.
+Turn the crepe over and cook until lightly browned on the other side.
 Remove from pan and place on a plate.

-- Repeat with remaining batter, adding a little oil as needed to prevent crepes from sticking.
+- Repeat with the remaining batter, adding a little oil as needed to prevent crepes from sticking.
 Stack crepes as they are completed.

 Makes 16 to 18 crepes.

 Focaccia was born in Northern Italy but is now almost synonymous with any Italian bread.
 Rich with the fruity aroma of pure olive oil and dimpled, it can be simply baked or adorned with olives, grapes, fresh rosemary, and sea salt (my favorite), or let your imagination take hold.